jdlph/Path4GMNS/README.md

 We highly recommend that you go through the above [Tutorial](https://github.com/jdlph/Path4GMNS/blob/master/tutorial/tutorial.ipynb), no matter you are one of the existing users or new to Path4GMNS.

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.9/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.9.post1/), and can be installed using
 ```
 $ pip install path4gmns
 ```

 > [!IMPORTANT]
-v0.9.9 comes with bug fixes, new functionality, and performance improvement.
+v0.9.9.post1 serves as a hotfix over v0.9.9.
+It reestablishes zone id cross-validation (between node.csv and demand.csv) and resolves network inconsistency by invoking find_shortest_path() and find_ue() in the same code snippet (see [Issue #51](https://github.com/jdlph/Path4GMNS/issues/51) for details).
 Please **discard all old versions**.

-> [!NOTE]
+> [!WARNING]
-> ODME is now available with v0.9.9.
+> The foregoing network inconsistency will lead to [OSError: exception: access violation reading ...](https://github.com/jdlph/Path4GMNS/issues/51#issue-2601430024) for v0.9.9 and any version before.

 > [!CAUTION]
 > Any version prior to v0.9.4 will generate INCORRECT simulation results.